War Crimes in Bucha and Criminals on VKontakte

 Community Groups as War Fronts

-A very strange series of accounts are a set of pages which represent something like community groups but with a pro-Russian bias for occupied areas.
-They are across many platforms (VK, OK.ru, Telegram, Youtube, and Instagram).
-They follow a stylistic and functional pattern across accounts ie: My Krasnodon and My Luhansk.
+Another unusual set of accounts are community group-like pages with a pro-Russian bias for occupied areas (found on VK, OK.ru, Telegram, YouTube, and Instagram).
+They follow a stylistic and functional pattern across accounts (e.g., My Krasnodon and My Luhansk).

-As the war progressed, they became less about asking for favors and selling small goods and became more political, posting images and links to pro-Russian soldiers with heavy weapons and interviews with Russian puppet Bashar al-Assad.
-The pages now post “updates from the front,” similar content, and engage obliquely in war related efforts:
+These pages became more political as the war progressed, posting images of pro-Russian soldiers with heavy weapons and links to interviews with Syrian President Bashar al-Assad.
+The pages now post “updates from the front” alongside similar content and engage obliquely in war-related efforts:

-These are just a few things we found interesting in our preliminary research but there is much more to be uncovered.
+We found many interesting things in our preliminary research, but there is much more to uncover.

 A sample of 50 posts from Open Measures’ VK data can be viewed via the Search tool.
 This query searches for the term “Украина” (Ukraine).
-We can utilize the Timeline tool to get a sense of the discussion of the same term showing a peak in posts on February 25.
+We can use the Timeline tool to get a sense of the discussion of the same term.
+Doing so reveals a peak in posts on Feb.
+25.

-Here is an overview of the links most shared in posts mentioning “Украина” to get a sense of where these VK users are getting their information on the conflict.
-Note here that .su (Soviet Union) is a common Russian country code top-level domain so the majority of links shared are Russian websites.
+To get a sense of where these VK users are getting their information on the conflict, below is an overview of the most-shared links in posts mentioning “Украина.”
+Note here that .su (Soviet Union) is a common Russian country code and top-level domain, so the majority of links shared are Russian websites.

-Users can investigate more deeply the accounts most discussing Ukraine via our Activity tool to prioritize and isolate influencers.
+Users can investigate the accounts most discussing Ukraine more deeply with our Activity tool to prioritize and isolate influencers.

-Here are a couple examples on how to use our API to get specific sub-sections of relevant data.
-The first step is always to get a sense of the data.
-Just search for a word (here “Украина”) with default settings (except choosing VK as the site).
+To use our API to get specific sub-sections of relevant data, the first step is to get a general sense of the data — search for a word (here, “Украина”) with default settings, choosing VK as the site.
 This allows you to analyze the field names in the VK response JSON blobs.
-From the response we can highlight two useful fields: “author” and “text”.
-Here’s an example:
+From the response, we can highlight two useful fields, “author” and “text.”

 Useful Despicable 10 filter for the content endpoint of the API: “author : id560264474 or author : id120178883 or author : vyacheslav_2192 or author : id694659052 or author : id296316943 or author : id195711313 or author : id468252032 or author : id104618347 or author : id481580855 or author : id296489212 or author : id190451889 or author : id158829161 or author : id237447990 or author : id169306798 or author : id148528657 or author : id393553172 or author : id568512814 or author : id294615173 or author : id366951774 or author : id441355754”

-Aside from the obvious fields mentioned above, there is a wide range of interesting data in these fields from geo-coordinates to positions in the military to Skype handles to whether they use iPhone or Android etc. These examples give a sense of the range of possibilities for employing our data in creative ways to pursue your own leads related to the Russian invasion of Ukraine.
+These examples give a sense of the range of possibilities for employing data to pursue leads related to the Russian invasion of Ukraine.

 Conclusion

-To support our free, public, and open-source efforts such as this check out our Open Collective page.
-The hosting costs alone of scaling this work is very expensive so it really does help.
-If you or someone you know is interested in translating this to Ukrainian please reach out.
+If you or someone you know is interested in translating this into Ukrainian, please reach out.
 A huge and special thanks from Open Measures to our research friends and community that quietly and humbly supported this publication.
-It’s such an honor to work with you all.